A Place Coffee Brewers

 • The service shall be considered non-performable due to Client oversight

-The Client acknowledges that failure to secure necessary permits or COIs may result in the event being shut down, restricted, or prohibited by the venue or local authorities.
+The Client acknowledges that failure to secure necessary permits, approvals, or COIs may result in the event being shut down, restricted, delayed, or prohibited by the venue, building management, park authority, municipality, or local authorities.
 The Company bears no liability in such instances.

 6. Liability & Indemnification